priyangsubanerjee/yogism/README.md

 # The best Yoga Api available on the internet.

-Access the api from : https://priyangsubanerjee.github.io/yogism/yogism-api.json
+🚀 Access the api from : https://priyangsubanerjee.github.io/yogism/yogism-api.json

+# JSON Structure